-As described in the national standardization strategy 2014-2020, ICT is a horizontal sector supporting many innovative or smart developments.
-ILNAS, with the support of ANEC GIE, will therefore constantly analyze these developments and support national stakeholders according to "Luxembourg's Policy on ICT technical standardization 2015-2020"81.
-ICT is indeed one of the most competitive economic sectors in the Grand Duchy of Luxembourg, having communication infrastructures of high quality, hosting European headquarters of several world-leading ICT companies and with a market composed of many companies, associations, administrations and experts.
+As described in the national standardization strategy 2014-202086, ICT is a horizontal sector supporting many innovative or smart developments.
+ILNAS, with the support of ANEC GIE, will therefore constantly analyze these developments and support national stakeholders according to "Luxembourg's Policy on ICT technical standardization 2015-2020" 87.
+ICT is indeed one of the most competitive economic sectors in the Grand Duchy of Luxembourg, having communication infrastructures of high quality, hosting several world-leading ICT companies as well as many start-ups 88 and with a market composed of many companies, associations, administrations and experts.